appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-promises.md

 ## Using Promises in Appsmith
 Here are some general guidelines for using Promises in Appsmith:

-* Most action triggers in Appsmith now return promises so you can attach a `.then / await` to wait for the action before proceeding.
+* Most action triggers in Appsmith now return promises, so you can attach a `.then / await` to wait for the action before proceeding.
 * All triggers are wrapped in a promise, so any missed error results in an uncaught promise error.
 * Return promise with `.then` attached to it, as shown below: